Spirik/GEM/README.md

 When support for [Floating-point variables](#floating-point-variables) is enabled, GEM relies on `dtostrf()` function to handle conversion to a string, which may not be available for all of the architectures supported by Arduino by default.
 You may have to manually include support for it, e.g., via explicit inclusion of suitable version of `dtostrf.h` header file in `GEM.cpp`, `GEM_u8g2.cpp` or `GEM_adafruit_gfx.cpp` source files.
 It is available for AVR-based boards by default and currently it is explicitly included for SAMD boards (e.g. with M0 chips), RP2040 and nRF52840 based boards.
 ESP32 based boards should be fine as well.

+> [!WARNING]
-> **Note:** there are reports of possible compatibility issues with some ESP32 based boards resulting in `flash read err, 1000` message after flashing compiled sketch (some users find it is possible to reflash the board afterwards to restore its functionality, some don't).
+> There are reports of possible compatibility issues with some ESP32 based boards resulting in `flash read err, 1000` message after flashing compiled sketch (some users find it is possible to reflash the board afterwards to restore its functionality, some don't).
 Check this [thread](https://github.com/Spirik/GEM/issues/55) for more details.

 Examples
 -----------